- Page Count: 384

 I thought Caden’s narration was a little annoying at first until I got a feel for the book’s tone.
 I loved how the story messed with whether he was Nice or Bad (and the eventual idea of what it meant to be good), and whether he was the love interest, protagonist, or antagonist.
 And I loved all of the commentary on the roles the boys had to play.
 The story somehow made fun of tropes even while following them in a traditional YA format (and being totally self-aware about it).

 It would be really easy for a story like this to just make things happen because that’s what it needed to parody, but it somehow managed to fit everything into a plot that found clever reasons for all of the cliche scenarios.
 Like Caden’s “parents” are neglectful because they were rejected Love Interests who had their minds wiped, and the whole rebel movement is seen as exactly what they are: a small group of teenagers.

 The story was never super complex, but I saw that as intentional, too… like its style matched the YA stories it was a parody of.
-It was just fun to see an entertaining story call everything out while still being part of the genre.
-And maybe I loved it so much because I went into it with low expectations, but it really worked for me!
+It was just fun to see a totally entertaining story call everything out while still having fun with the genre.